szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component will patch Item Upgrade's upgraded versions of these weapons as well.

-**Component 1510:** Make Delryn's family shield become a +2 shield
+### Make Delryn's family shield become a +2 shield (1510)

 Just a simple buff to make the shield a good option for longer.
-This also applies automatically the changes to this item in **Component 1644**
+This also applies automatically the changes to this item in Component 1644.

-**Component 1520:** Make Hallowed Redeemer able to hit enemies immune to +2 weapons
+### Make Hallowed Redeemer able to hit enemies immune to +2 weapons (1520)

 This extends the usability of the weapon, despite the lower damage, if the constant shield the weapon grants is desired.
 This also applies automatically the changes to this item in **Component 1644**

-**Component 1640:** Make Abyssal Blades more powerful (Dorn's Quest)
+### Make Abyssal Blades more powerful (1640)

 This improves the blades such that they have an enchantment of 5 (only for the purposes of what they can hit!), and thus their usability is extended until the end of the game, if so desired.

 Additionally, the versions that have one fiend in them deal +1 fire damage compared to baseline.
 The version that has two deals +2.

-**Component 1641:** Make the item creation abilities of vanilla NPCs slightly better
+### Make the item creation abilities of vanilla NPCs slightly better (1641)

 This makes these skills generate more items.
 Jan Jansen will create 10 Bruiser Mates.
 Eldoth will create 15 poisoned arrows.
 Additionally, his poisoned arrows will deal 20 poison damage over 40 seconds instead of 13.

-**Component 1642:** Make Nalia's ring slightly more powerful
+### Make Nalia's ring slightly more powerful (1642)

 Equipped items that you cannot remove from NPCs are quite inconvenient, since they prevent your character from being upgraded in the ways you desire.
 This component makes the ring more powerful, relatively diminishing this annoyance.
 Specifically, other than improving Armor Class and saving throws by 2, and granting 50% fire resistance, it also adds:

 - +20% bonus to Pick Locks and Find Traps (compensates fewer Thief levels compared to Imoen)
 - 1 extra spell slot from level 1 to 5

-**Component 1643:** Make Corthala family blade more powerful and more effective against wizards
+### Make Corthala family blade more powerful and more effective against wizards (1643)

 This makes the blade grant Valygar the following perks:

 - +1 backstab multiplier (this will ignore the backstab multiplier tweak and behave as you would expect)
 - Total bonus of +6 THAC0 against wizards and sorcerers

-It also applies automatically the changes to this item in **Component 1644**
+It also applies automatically the changes to this item in Component 1644.

-**Component 1644:** Remove the unnecessary stat restrictions in NPC's gear
+### Remove the unnecessary stat restrictions in NPC's gear (1644)

 The stat restrictions are a remnant of an older, inferior way of making the gear usable only by THEM...
 Unless, of course, you happen to have the exact same stats as them.
 This removes these restrictions, though only in the items that seem too arbitrary: